Cardinals vs. Angels MLB Betting Odds, Trends & Prediction

 Cardinals vs. Angels MLB BETTING PREDICTION

 Take the over.
-The over is 5-1 in the Cardinals’ last six games overall, is 14-5 in their last 19 games against the Angels and is 5-2 in their last seven road games.
-On the other side, the over is 5-2 in the Angels’ last seven games overall, is 7-3 in their last 10 home games and has cashed in five out of their last seven interleague games.
+The over is 6-1 in the Cardinals’ last seven games overall, is 15-6 in their last 21 games against the Angels and is 5-1 in their last six road games.
+On the other side, the over is 6-2 in the Angels’ last eight games overall, is 8-3 in their last 11 home games and is 12-5 in their last 17 games against an opponent from the National League.